 Yes.
 You can make a right to be forgotten application to a social media company regardless of whether the social media company is based in the UK, Europe or anywhere else in the world.
 There is very little difference between Google as a search engine and Twitter as a social media platform, in the sense that both provide search facilities and an opportunity for their users to post, locate and identify private information.

 It's time to do something about it.
 If you need help in removing material from the internet, give us a call 0207 183 4123.
 We are the only law firm that specialises in this area of law.
-We have a log of experience in this area and we promise that our friendly lawyers will put you at ease of law and help you in reclaiming your life.
+We have a lot of experience in this area and we promise that our friendly lawyers will put you at ease and help you in reclaiming your life.
 There is a high likelihood that we will be able to help you remove unwanted content from the internet, including articles, videos and social media posts.